 You can check if you’re eligible to register your brand and how to do it on Amazon’s Brand Registry page.

 Step 4.
 Communicate With Manufacturers and Order Your Products.

 Once you have a good idea of what you want to sell and who you want to sell it to, scout for manufacturers and order your products.
 Make sure you have a system in place that allows you to have enough inventory to fulfill orders and provides the transparency you need so you can stay on top of your inventory.

 You should also ensure that your Amazon page and your company’s website complement each other.
 Why do we advise this?

 Amazon is a mass market, but it works best to supplement a market that already exists, such as people who are already familiar with your website.
 Firms can expand their line-up and go deeper into their benefits on their website while relying on Amazon for orders and order fulfillment.

 Step 5.
 Ship Your Products to the Amazon FBA Warehouse.

 One of the reasons why Amazon is so popular among online sellers is because of Amazon’s Fulfilled by Amazon (FBA) service.
-When you subscribe to Amazon FBA, the company will take care of packaging, labeling, and shipping products directly to customers on your behalf.
+When you subscribe to Amazon FBA, the company will take care of Rigid Packaging, labeling, and shipping products directly to customers on your behalf.
 Plus, Amazon will also take care of customer service and handle any returns for your orders.